Fireworks policy in the European Union: Sweden

 In the early 21st century, Sweden introduced more stringent rules on the use and sales of fireworks.
 In 2002, firecrackers were banned and in 2014, heavier rockets were banned.
 In late December 2018, it was announced that from 1 June 2019, skyrockets need to be launched with "control sticks", and anyone buying and lighting skyrockets must complete a special training course set up by the municipalities to obtain a permit; retailers may only sell skyrockets to permit holders.
 The illegal import and online sale of fireworks were anticipated problems of the new regulations.

 Since 2022 there’s a movement in Sweden that’s organized under Riksföreningen Stoppa Fyrverkerier för Privatpersoner i Sverige (The National Association Stop Fireworks for Private Citizens in Sweden) that works to ban people without training and license to use any fireworks or products like that, except for example sparklers and items like that from the category F1.

 Czech Republic

-According to 2015 law it's illegal to fire fireworks with more than ten kilograms of explosives at a time without license.
+According to 2015 law it is illegal to fire fireworks with more than ten kilograms of explosives at a time without license.
 Under the ten kilogram threshold the object is not considered a firework (de jure), and the law does not impose any other limitation; no report or permission is needed.

 For more than ten kilos of fireworks, license and report to the municipal office and a fire brigade is obligatory.
 The fine for non-compliance is up to half a million crowns, the maximum is higher for companies at a million crowns.